rush2sk8/Smart-Sensors/README.md

 This repo contains methods to connect to an EESensors NCAP and retrieve data from a connected WTIM or TIM (Beta).
 Specifically made to be used to demonstrate the plug and play capability of the EESensors TIMs and NCAPs.
 THIS API IS CREATED FOR WIFI ONLY CONNECTED NCAP USING AN ETHERNET CONNECTION COULD MAKE IT UNSTABLE OR UNUSEABLE.

+The device can now self id whether it is on wifi  or ethernet

 Fixes:
 Fixed major timeout issue
+Self id